Scale lives in the data model

 ON comment_feed (created_at DESC, user_id);

-Column order matters.
+Column order shapes the work.

 B-tree, hash, covering, partial